almossawi/badarguments/README.md

 ## License

-The _Bad Arguments_ and _Mr.
-Rabbit's Guide to Sneaky Rhetoric_ code is shared under the terms of the [Creative Commons BY-NC License v3.0](https://creativecommons.org/licenses/by-nc/3.0/).
+The _Bad Arguments_ and _Loaded Language_ code is shared under the terms of the [Creative Commons BY-NC License v3.0](https://creativecommons.org/licenses/by-nc/3.0/).